Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems: Conclusions

 \section{Conclusions}

-We describe a new sample environment setup that allows for \textit{in-situ} measurements of neutron reflectivity and interfacial rheology on the same sample.
-The DWR geometry, coupled to a rotational rheometer, has been coupled to a Langmuir trough that fits on FIGARO anti-vibration table.
-An \textit{ad-hoc} data acquisition program has been developed to obtain and analyze torque and angular position signals to calculate the interfacial dynamic moduli on-the-fly.
-Knowing the viscoelastic properties during the study of a fluid interface is of great interest to elucidate different phases and even characterize phase transitions.
-This setup is especially suitable for the study of kinetics and phase transitions as it allows the correlation of thermodynamic, mechanical and structural parameters.
-In addition, it allows the saving of experiments, which is of great interest when dealing with particularly expensive or precious samples.
-A DPPC sample has served to validate the system and the results obtained agree well with others found in the literature for both neutron reflectometry and interfacial shear rheology.
+We describe a new sample environment setup that allows one to perform \textit{in situ} simultaneous measurements of neutron reflectivity and interfacial rheology on the same sample.
+A rotational rheometer with DWR geometry has been coupled to a Langmuir trough that fits on the FIGARO anti-vibration table.
+An \textit{ad hoc} data acquisition programme has been developed to obtain and analyse torque and angular position signals that allow the calculation of interfacial dynamic moduli on-the-fly.
+Hence, the viscoelastic properties of fluid interfaces can be measured simultaneously with neutron reflectometry data.
+This combined facility allows studies on the interrelation between the microscopic structure and the mechanics of interfacial systems.

-\section{ACKNOWLEDGEMENTS}
+We validated the performance of the full system by simultaneously studying the structural and rheological properties of DPPC monolayers at the air/water interface.
+Different aqueous subphases that yield different contrasts for NR have been used.
+The rheological behaviour of the samples has been studied by oscillatory measurements under frequency and strain sweeps.
+The NR results have been satisfactorily analysed with a simple monolayer model.
+The results yielded by simultaneous measurements using both interfacial shear rheometry and neutron reflectometry techniques agree well with previous results available in the literature.
+Collectively, the observed structural trends establish a direct molecular-scale foundation for the macroscopic rheological response: as the monolayer compresses, reduced molecular mobility and altered headgroup hydration lead to higher interfacial shear dynamic moduli.

+The combination of instrumental techniques proposed here is especially suitable for studies such as: i) clarifying whether changes in the interfacial rheological properties are due to multilayer formation or not, ii) correlating the changes of dynamical and structural parameters in kinetic processes (adsorption, diffusion, etc.), iii) characterization of monolayer phase transitions, including thermodynamic, mechanical, and structural aspects, and iv) studies on interfacial systems where the molecules are not available in deuterated version but that show strong changes in their interfacial rheological properties: polymers, proteins/peptides in biological membranes, etc. This setup is essential to determine whether the data collected during a full-Q measurement (typically $1$ h duration: $5$-$15$ min at $\theta_1$ and $25$-$50$ min at $\theta_2$) correspond to a steady, transient, or out-of-equilibrium state.
+As a bonus, this combination of techniques allows for saving of experimental materials, which is of great interest when dealing with particularly expensive or precious samples.

+\section{Acknowledgements}